bidodev/shell-scripts/website-bones/README.md

 </details>

-> The script will generate the beyhond structure and open **VISUAL CODE STUDIO** if you have it on your machine.
+.

-### Created Folders
+### Folders Structure Tree
-> The follow structure will be created when you execute the script
+> The script will generate the following folder structure and open **VISUAL CODE STUDIO** at the end if you have it on your machine

 ![](./img/folders.png)

->>Inside the SASS folder the behyond structure folder and files tree will be created.
+**Inside the SASS folder the following structure will be created.**

 ```
-sass/  #The follow SASS pattern folders and respectives files will be created.
+sass/
 |
 |– base/
 |   |– _reset.scss       # Reset/normalize